LAStools/LAStools/bin/lasheight_README.txt

   the difference between the ellipsoid and the geoid.
 Simply run:

   lasheight -i lidar.las -ground_points geoid.txt -replace_z -odix _geoid

+  When using external ground points with '-ground_points geoid.laz' lasheight will *not* use all points in the file but cut out a "generous portion" surrounding the bounding box of the points whose height is to be computed.
+That "generous cutting" may fail when the 'geoid.laz' file has sparsely spaced points.
+Using the '-all_ground_points' option forces lasheight to use all points.

   Please license from martin.isenburg@rapidlasso.com before using lasheight commercially.